hoangton/smartcash/developers/translating.rst

 https://www.transifex.com/smartcash/website

-The SmartCash website at https://smartcash.cc is available for translation in Transifex.
-Please have the website open while you translate to correctly understand the context of the source text.
+The SmartCash website at https://smartcash.cc can be translated into your language at `Crowdin here
+<https://crowdin.com/project/smartcash-website>`__.
+Please have the website open while you translate to correctly
+understand the context of the source text.
 Once your translation is complete, please send an email to hoangton@smartcash.cc or @hoangton#6301 on `Discord <http://discord.smartcash.cc>`_ to request a build of your translation